Yankees4life/EmbyAniSync/README.md

 This has since gone through a large re-design to have a bit of it's own identity from PlexAniSync.
 However, a lot of code is still used from the original project, including this readme.
 Credits to them.

+Note: This project is not dead, I just haven't really had any need to work on it, just seems to work.

 ## Setup